Ahmedabad Metro

-Ahmedabad Metro is a rapid transit system for the cities of Ahmedabad, Gandhinagar, and GIFT City in Gujarat state of India.
-Currently the network is 60.06 km long and has 47 operational stations.
+The Ahmedabad Metro is a rapid transit system for the cities of Ahmedabad, Gandhinagar, and GIFT City in the state of Gujarat in India.
+Currently the network is 67.56 km long and has 54 operational stations.

-The Gujarat Metro Rail Corporation Limited was established in February 2010 and the 40.03 km long Phase–1 of the project was approved in October 2013 with two corridors, North–South and East–West.
-The construction started on 14 March 2015.
-A 6.5 km section of East–West corridor was inaugurated on 4 March 2019 and opened to the public on 6 March 2019.
-The rest of the Phase–1 was inaugurated on 30 September 2022 and opened to public on 2 and 6 October 2022; except the Thaltej Gam end and three stations.
+The Gujarat Metro Rail Corporation Limited was established in February 2010 and the 40.03 km Phase 1 of the project was approved in October 2013 with two corridors, North–South and East–West.
+Construction started on 14 March 2015.
+A 6.5 km section of the East–West corridor was inaugurated on 4 March 2019.
+The rest of Phase 1 was inaugurated on 30 September 2022, except the Thaltej Gam end and three stations.
+Phase 1 was completed in December 2024, except Sabarmati Railway Station metro station.

+Phase 2 was approved in February 2019 and construction started in January 2021.
+The Violet Line and part of the Yellow line opened in September 2024.
+The rest of the Yellow Line opened gradually, concluding with the completion of Phase 2 in January 2026.

 Background

 Prime Minister Narendra Modi inaugurating the metro on 30 September 2022.

 In 2003, Gujarat Infrastructure Development Board carried out a study for urban transport between Gandhinagar and Ahmedabad.
 It also carried out the detailed project report through Delhi Metro Rail Corporation and RITES and submitted it in June 2005 and received Central Government's approval in the same year.
 Following the estimated cost of ₹4295 crore and the study of the viability of the project, it was abandoned in 2005 to give priority to the Ahmedabad BRTS and suburban railway projects.
 In 2008, considering the future developments in and around Ahmedabad and Gandhinagar, the project was revived and new corridors designed to make the project viable.

 The special purpose vehicle company, Metro Link Express for Gandhinagar and Ahmedabad Company Ltd, later renamed Gujarat Metro Rail Corporation Limited (GMRC) in 2018, was established by Government of Gujarat on 4 February 2010 with ₹202 crore.
 Later in 2014, it was decided that the Central Government will own 50% of the company.